bitfeller/Bitfeller/README.md

 - HTML/CSS/PHP
 - Python
 - Lua
-along with Apache/Nginx, SQL, etc.
+- along with Apache/Nginx, SQL, etc...

 Most of my repositories (ex.
 Bento, cyberpatriots, os) are unfortunately private for various reasons, so you'll only be able to see some of my repos.